srcML/stereocode/README.md

 <span style='color: lightgreen;'>**-c, --comment:**</span> Annotates stereotypes as a comment before method and class definitions (/** @stereotype stereotype */)

 <span style='color: lightgreen;'>**-v, --verbose:**</span> Verbose output: default primitives, ignored calls, type specifiers, and extra .csv report files

+## 📓 Developer Notes

+The initial version of this code base was developed by Doleh and documented in his MS Thesis December 2021 at Kent State University.
+Later, Al-Ramadan re-wrote Stereocode, adding support for additional programming languages (i.e., C# and Java), enabling the stereotyping of complete systems, and incorporating deep static analysis.
+This work was also documented in his MS Thesis May 2024 at Kent State University and published at ICSME 2024 [1].
+Previously, a prototype of **Stereocode** was developed by Collard and Dragan for Dragan's dissertation in December 2010 at KSU.
+This prototype was further extended for DySDoc 2018 by Decker and Collard.

+Developers of Stereocode:
+- Ali Al-Ramadan - Kent State University
+- Michael L. Collard - University of Akron
+- Michael Decker - Bowling Green State University
+- Zane Doleh - Kent State University
+- Jonathan I. Maletic - Kent State University
+- Nick Weber - Kent State University

+[1] Al-Ramadan, A. F., Behler, J. A., Decker, M. J., Dragan, N., Collard, M. L., & Maletic, J. I. (2024, October).
+Stereocode: A Tool for Automatic Identification of Method and Class Stereotypes for Software Systems.
+In 2024 IEEE International Conference on Software Maintenance and Evolution (ICSME) (pp. 898-902).
+IEEE.